Services and Subsidies

 1080 baiting for feral pigs and wild dogs

-Council provides a free 1080 (Sodium fluoroacetate) baiting service to landholders for the control and eradication of declared animals such as feral pigs and wild dogs year-round.
+Council provides a free 1080 (Sodium fluoroacetate) baiting service to landholders for the control and management of declared animals such as feral pigs and wild dogs year-round.

-For feral pigs pre bait and baiting material is provided by the landowner.
-Three days of pre feeding increases the probability of animals returning for more feed.
+For feral pigs pre-baiting (free feeding) and baiting material is provided by the landowner.
+Three days of pre-feeding increases the probability of animals returning for more feed.
 1080 poison is then injected to the feed by Council Pest Management officers following all legislative requirements.

 Dingo and Fox Bounty